-It is based on old school but very effective ideas of training through very short but hard and challenging workouts structured around just 4 basic exercises.
+It is based on old-school but very effective ideas of training based on concise but hard and challenging workouts structured around just 4 basic exercises.

-These exercises can be then manipulated to suit your goal: lose fat, add some lean muscle or build as much muscle as you naturally can.
+You can then manipulate these exercises to suit your goal: lose fat, add some lean muscle, or build as much muscle as you naturally can.

-Each goal is separate from the others and can be achieved in a pyramid structure, from a fat loss phase, through to a shaping phase, and finally to a muscle-building phase.
+Each goal is distinct from the others and can be achieved in a pyramid structure, from a fat loss phase, through to a shaping phase, and finally to a muscle-building phase.

-All in all, it is a simple yet effective and time saving program for the older and the younger, or anyone with limited time at hand or concerned about not just muscles but also joint integrity.
+All in all, it is a simple yet effective and time-saving program for the older and the younger or anyone with limited time on hand and concerned about not just muscles but also joint integrity.

 Does It Take A Lot Of Your Time?

 Depending on the phase, you can work out on a 3 or 4 days a week schedule, 30 to 45 minutes per workout.

 I Am A Woman – Will I Get Bulky Doing This Program?